 Breast augmentation is performed by an expert plastic surgery team mostly under general anesthesia.
 Therefore, you will be unconscious during the surgery and you will feel nothing, including pain.
 The procedure takes about 1 to 1.5 hours.

 Your plastic surgeon makes the incision on a natural crease of skin, also known as inframammary crease or fold, to hide the incision line.
 However, incision can be made on areola or armpit, whenever required.
 Your plastic surgeon will decide the place of the incision and inform you before the surgery.

 Then, a pocket or cavity is created between the breast and the rib cage, and the breast implant is placed in this pocket according to the plan your plastic surgeon and you made jointly before the surgery.

 Finally, the implant is centralized, the incision is stitched and the breast(s) are covered with a gauze dressing.
 If deemed necessary, your plastic surgeon may place small tubes, also known as a drain, that are removed in your first follow-up visit.

 Saline or silicone implants are used for breast augmentation.
 You will be preoperatively informed about type, shape, size and surface features of the implant and the best implant is selected in line with your condition and preferences.

 You may feel pain and recognize swelling in your breast(s) after the surgery and they are expected symptoms.
 Or, you may even notice bruising in the skin of the breast.
 These are expected symptoms that will spontaneously disappear within several weeks.

 The scar tissue that forms along the incision line will fade over time, but its color will never be identical to your skin tone.

-You will need compression bandage and wear sports bra to support breasts and ensure correct position of breast implants after the surgery.
+You will need compression bandage and wear a sports bra to support breasts and ensure the correct position of breast implants after the surgery.